Composer for Film, Games and Media

 About catherine joy

 With a passion for music and collaboration, Catherine Joy is a composer for film, media and live performance.
-She won Best Documentary Score for the uplifting feature documentary Gold Balls.
-Catherine scored the documentary Naughty Books (Hulu) which features narration by Aisha Tyler, Allison Tolman and Aimee Garcia, and resulted in an ASCAP Composers Choice Award nomination.
-Her latest narrative feature, Potato Dreams Of America had its world premiere at SXSW 2021, and is currently in theaters.
-She recently scored the documentary Prognosis: Notes on Living about the final journey of Oscar-winning social justice filmmaker Debra Chasnoff.
-Catherine was also the score producer and lead orchestrator on the Oscar-nominated score for Minari.
+Early in her career she won Best Documentary Score for the uplifting feature documentary Gold Balls.
+Catherine then scored the documentary Naughty Books (Hulu) which features narration by Aisha Tyler, Allison Tolman and Aimee Garcia, and resulted in an ASCAP Composers Choice Award nomination.
+Her narrative feature, Potato Dreams Of America had its world premiere at SXSW 2021.
+She also scored the documentary Prognosis: Notes on Living about the final journey of Oscar-winning social justice filmmaker Debra Chasnoff.

 Catherine was part of the music team on notable recent projects.
 She was the Lead Orchestrator on the Crunchyroll original anime series High Guardian Spice and Onyx Equinox, set for release in 2020/21.
 She score supervised and orchestrated on Sundance award-winning feature Minari and the emmy-nominated scores RBG and Love, Gilda.
 She also score supervised the HBO emmy-winning documentary At The Heart of Gold and feature Son of The South executive produced by Spike Lee and directed by his long-time editor Barry Alexander Brown.
 Catherine is currently co-scoring the E-Line Media / BBC Studios ocean exploration video game Beyond Blue.

 Catherine recently released her String Quartet EP Her Evensong.
 She had two chamber concert works premiere in 2019: Just Breathe with the Helix Collective and We are Machine with Kroma Quartet as part of the LA Chamber House series.
 She is also working on a Ballet in collaboration with choreographer Rival Tribe which will premiere in October, 2019.
 Her work for Didgeridoo and chamber orchestra For Those Who Have Walked Ahead premiered at Benaroya Recital Hall as part of Celebrate World Music in March 2013.
 Catherine’s orchestral work Artist and The Muse premiered in 2012.